davidhalter/jedi-vim/README.rst

     let g:jedi#rename_command = "<leader>r"

-And you can list all names that are related (have the same origin):
+And you can list the usages of a name:

 .. code-block:: vim

-    let g:jedi#related_names_command = "<leader>n"
+    let g:jedi#usages_command = "<leader>n"

 If you want to change the default autocompletion command:

 .. code-block:: vim

-    let g:jedi#autocompletion_command = "<C-Space>"
+    let g:jedi#completions_command = "<C-Space>"

-By default you get a window that displays the function definition you're currently in.
+By default jedi-vim will display call signatures.
 If you don't want that:

 .. code-block:: vim

-    let g:jedi#show_function_definition = "0"
+    let g:jedi#show_call_signatures = "0"